Advanced search

 • Severe pains in your stomach or abdomen

-• Skin rash
+• Skin rash.

 • if the following happen as these may be signs of a serious mental health problem.
 These are common in both adults and children.
-They can affect about 5 in every 100 people taking medicines like Fludrocortisone acetate.
+They can affect about 5 in every 100 people taking medicines like Fludrocortisone acetate:

-• Feeling depressed, including thinking about suicide.
+• Feeling depressed, including thinking about suicide

-• Feeling high (mania) or have moods that go up and down.
+• Feeling high (mania) or have moods that go up and down

-• Feeling anxious, having problems sleeping, difficulty in thinking or being confused and losing your memory.
+• Feeling anxious, having problems sleeping, difficulty in thinking or being confused and losing your memory

 Feeling, seeing or hearing things which do not exist (hallucinations).
 Having strange and frightening thoughts, changing how you act or feeling lonely.

-Less serious side effects
+Other side effects

 Tell your doctor if the following occur:

-Very common (these may affect more than 1 in 10 people)
+Very common (may affect more than 1 in 10 people)

 • Heart failure (shortness of breath with activity, or after lying down for a while)

-• High blood pressure
+• High blood pressure.

-Common (These may affect up to 1 in 10 people)
+Common (may affect up to 1 in 10 people)

 • Muscle weakness, pain or wasting, tendon rupture (where muscles connect to bones)